haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-additem ????????~6 0
+additem TM35 1
 ```
 Notes:
 ```
+  # Tries to put 'quantity' more of 'item' in the player's inventory.
-  # item/quantity can both be either a literal or a variable.
+  # 'item' and 'quantity' can be variables.
   # if the operation was succcessful, LASTRESULT (variable 800D) is set to 1.
+If the operation fails, it is set to 0.
+  # In FRLG only, the TM case or berry pouch is also given to the player if they would need them to view the item, including setting the flag that enables the berry pouch.
+  # In FRLG only, receiving certain key items, or receiving the town map in the rival's house, will attempt to add an event to the Quest Log.
+  # In RSE only, this may result in having multiple stacks of the same item.
+  # In Emerald only, if the appropriate flag is set or the map uses the appropriate layout, the item will be added to the Battle Pyramid inventory instead.
+  # In Emerald only, this command may rarely result in the player losing all of their items or other bugs due to memory allocation failure.
 ```
 </details>